Government of the Republic of Trinidad and Tobago Projects

 Investigation and Prevention of Heavy Metal and Ochratoxin A Contamination of Cocoa in Trinidad and Tobago

-This project was funded by the Ministry of Agriculture, Lands & Marine Resources (MALMR) (now the Ministry of Food Production Land & Marine Affairs (MFPLMA)) between 2006 and 2010.
+This project was funded by the then Ministry of Agriculture, Lands & Marine Resources (MALMR) (now the Ministry of Agriculture, Land & Fisheries (MALF) between 2006 and 2010.
 The Project Team consists of Dr. I. Chang-Yen, Department of Chemistry; F.L.
 Bekele, Cocoa Research Centre; Dr. I. Bekele, Dept. of Food Production; Prof. L.A.
 Wilson, Dr. B. Sukha, Analytical Chemist, MALMR (until December 2007), Lisa Harrynanan, Analytical Chemist, MFPLMA (until January, 2011), Prof. N. Ahmad and Prof. E.J.
 Duncan of The UWI.

 The research was undertaken by two PhD. students, Gideon Ramtahal and Jillian Roberts.
 The results of this project will be of great benefit to the local cocoa industry in the following areas: